behnammohammadkhani/trade-smart-contracts/docs/contracts/authorization/authorization.md

 # `Authorization`

-Contract module which provides an authorization mechanism.
+Contract module which contains the authorization logic.

 This contract should be called by an Authorizable contract through its `onlyAuthorized` modifier.